dune73/katacoda-scenarios/scenario-UZH-special/intro.md

+This is a special scenario for teaching at UZH.
+Steps up to 8 can be skipped.

 This is a Katacoda scenario based on a tutorial that has been published as part of a larger series of Apache / ModSecurity / OWASP Core Rule Set tutorials at [netnea](https://netnea.com/apache-tutorials).

 ### What are we doing?